adilakhter/papers-i-read/storage/plutus.md

 - [ ] Box ???
 - use Merkle hash tree like Dynamo
 - entries of directories are encrypted individually
+  - so you can don't encrypt them and allow people to browse
+  - or you just don't want to people see anything
+- [ ] TODO: file-lockbox keys are symmetric keys and are given to readers and writers alike
+  - [ ] so we have do distribute the symmetric key
+- [ ] TODO: a cryptographic hash of the file contents is signed and verified by a public-private key pair
+  - [ ] so the checksum in encrypted using private-pub key pair

 ### 3.3 Read-write differentiation

 - the file-sign keys are handed to writers only, while readers get the file-verify keys
 - [ ] TODO: so reader got the pub key, writer got the private key? then how the creator revoke it?
 - [ ] TODO: reader's can branch a file and share it with others? multi version?
+- writers get (d, N), while readers get (e, N)

 ### 3.4 Lazy revocation